 - Cost Structure: Be judicious with relationships while shopping for value.

 The results of this Start-Up Process will lead to one of two conclusions.
 Either you will recognize the need to further develop the idea or it will strengthen your confidence about starting the business.
-If you want to move ahead contact a business counselor to schedule an appointment.
-A business counselor will work with you on market research, competition and developing financial projections.
+If you want to move ahead, register for one of our upcoming no-cost workshops here.